 Plasterers and Stucco Masons apply interior or exterior plaster, cement, stucco, or similar materials.
 May also set ornamental plaster.

-Plasterers and Stucco Masons with little to no experience tend to make between $25640 and $31310 while the more experienced ones make over $49170 per year.
+Plasterers and Stucco Masons with little to no experience tend to make between $28360 and $34720 while the more experienced ones can earn over $57210 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Plasterer and Stucco Mason is to move to a higher paying state like NY.
-Right now, the highest paying states for Plasterers and Stucco Masons are NY, IL, DC, HI and MI.
+One of the easiest ways to increase your salary as a Plasterer and Stucco Mason is to move to a higher paying state like MN.
+Right now, the highest paying states for Plasterers and Stucco Masons are MN, IL, MA, HI and NH.

-3 other factors that can increase your salary as A Plasterer and Stucco Mason is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Plasterer and Stucco Mason is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Plasterers and Stucco Masons what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Plasterers and Stucco Masons what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.